 Lisa was determined to do something about the unnecessary suffering of the traumatized.
 She opened Pacific Counseling and Trauma Center in 2012 and became a Brainspotting Trainer to teach other therapists how to bring lasting relief to their traumatized clients.
 She is passionate about teaching Brainspotting so clinicians can offer their clients permanent freedom from the devastating impact of trauma.

 Inland Empire Chapter of CAMFT is a CAMFT Approved CEU Provider Agency Provider # 62278

-CEU Hours: This course meets the qualifications for 2 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences
+CEU Hours: This course meets the qualifications for 2 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and LEPs licensed by the California Board of Behavioral Sciences

 Refund Policy: If a participant is unable to attend and notifies IE-CAMFT 72 hours in advance of the training, seminar fee will be fully reimbursed.

 Grievance: If any aspect of the training is not to the full satisfaction of any participant, please notify the coordinator, CEU committee chair, or another IE-CAMFT board member.
 We hope to resolve any issue immediately on-site.
 If not resolved, the full IE-CAMFT board will review and resolve the issue.